-Social networks function as an important safety net in developing countries which often lack formal financial instruments.
-They are also an important source of information in developing countries with relatively low access to the internet and literacy rates.
-We review the empirical literature in developing countries using explicit social network data.
+Social networks function as an important safety net in developing countries, which often lack formal financial instruments.
+Such networks are also an important source of information in developing countries with relatively low access to the Internet and literacy rates.
+We review the empirical literature that uses explicit social network data collected in developing countries.
 We focus on social networks as conduits for both monetary transfers and information.
-We also briefly discuss the network formation literature and comment on data collection strategies, along the way mentioning some areas we believe to be especially ripe for future study.
+We also briefly discuss the network-formation literature and comment on data collection strategies, mentioning some areas we believe to be especially ripe for future study.

 Suggested Citation: Suggested Citation